slopezpereyra/cgraphs/README.md

 A `stuct Graph *` pointer may be initialized or read from a `.txt` file in a special format, which we call the *Penazzi format*.
+A `.txt` file is in the Penazzi format if it satisfies the following conditions:

+- Its first line is of the form `p n m FLAG`, with `n, m` natural numbers and `FLAG` one of the follownig strings:
+    - `STD_FLAG` : Specifies that this is a "standard" graph, i.e. unweighted and uncolored.
+    - `W_FLAG` : Specifies that this is a weighted graph.
+    - `C_FLAG`: Specifies that this is a colored graph.
+- The rest of the lines are of the form `e x y` for standard graphs or `e x y w` for weighted graphs.
+Each `x y` pair is read into an edge, with weight `w` if the graph is weighted.

-A `.txt` file is in the Penazzi format if its first line is of the form `p n m`, with `n, m` natural numbers, and the rest of the lines are of the form `e v w`, where `v, w` are natural numbers.
+and the rest of the lines are of the form `e v w`, where `v, w` are natural numbers.
 The lines `e v w` define the edges of the graph.
 For instance,

 ```
-p 4 3
+p edge 4 3 STD_FLAG
 e 0 1
 e 1 2
 e 1 3